-Sled dogs living or working in sub-zero temperatures do not eat a traditional “dog food” diet.
+Sled dogs living, working and sleeping in sub-zero temperatures do not eat a traditional “dog food” diet.
 Instead, these industrious dogs feast on a mix of protein and fat-rich foods, eating larger or smaller portions depending on their size and daily activity.

 To meet their incredible daily caloric needs of 10,000 to 15,000 calories a day, sled dogs eat multiple meals made up of a soup of:

 - Kibble designed for the unique energy needs of sled dogs

 - Water to keep the dogs hydrated

 The nutritional makeup of this diet is roughly 40% protein and 60% fat.

 How does a sled dog’s caloric intake compare to a non-working dog?

 The average healthy adult husky requires between 860 and 1290 calories a day (2 ½ – 3 ½ cups of kibble a day).
 Compare this to a sled dog competing in a race such as the Iditarod and the energy intake requirement skyrockets to between 10,000 and 15,000 calories during a race day (27 to 41 cups of kibble).

 For reference, there is an average of 120 cups of dog food in a 30lb bag of kibble, with adult dog food providing approximately 368 kcal/cup.

 It quickly becomes apparent that is impractical to feed working dogs in sub-zero temperatures solely on a diet of 100% commercial kibble as the amount of food needed for a 20+ dog team would be colossal!
 It is also inefficient for the sled dog’s metabolic processes (something we will cover in the next section).